cdlhub/documentation/md/DataConversionComponents.md

 | 5           | 2            |    1             |
 | 6           | 2            |    1             |

-This shows coverages 1-3 being grouped into summary_id = 1 and coverages 4-6 being grouped into summary_id = 2.
+This shows, for summaryset_id=1, coverages 1-3 being grouped into summary_id = 1 and coverages 4-6 being grouped into summary_id = 2.
 This could be an example of a 'site' level grouping, for example.

 Up to 10 summary sets may be provided in this file, depending on the required summary reporting levels for the analysis.
-Here is an example of a 'site' summary level with summaryset_id=1, plus an 'account' summary level with summaryset_id = 2.
-In the second set, the account summary level includes both sites.
+Here is an example of the 'site' summary level with summaryset_id=1, plus an 'account' summary level with summaryset_id = 2.
+In summary set 2, the account summary level includes both sites because all coverages are assigned a summary_id of 1.

 | coverage_id | summary_id   | summaryset_id    |
 |:------------|--------------|-----------------:|